Perspective | After 619 days, the cathedral of basketball finally welcomed back its flock

-In my house, the Palestra is known as the place where my wife Christine would send the police to look for me if I ever disappeared.
+In my house, the Palestra is known as the place where my wife, Christine, would send the police to look for me if I ever disappeared.
 I love it that much.

 There are plenty of wonderful places that host college basketball — there’s no point trying to list them all here — but there’s only one Palestra.

-It opened on Jan.
-1, 1927, and, even though Fordham’s Rose Hill Gym and Harvard’s Lavietes Pavilion are older and started hosting basketball games earlier, neither has the history or the tradition that the Palestra has.
+It opened Jan.
+1, 1927.
+Even though Fordham’s Rose Hill Gym and Harvard’s Lavietes Pavilion are older and started hosting basketball games earlier, neither has the history or the tradition of the Palestra.
 In fact, no building comes close, given all the numbers associated with the building’s history.

-But the Palestra isn’t about numbers, it’s about feel.
-Nothing feels quite like the Palestra for anyone who loves basketball and has spent any time here—as a player, a coach, a fan or a sportswriter.
+But the Palestra isn’t about numbers.
+It’s about feel.
+Nothing feels quite like the Palestra for anyone who loves basketball and has spent any time here — as a player, a coach, a fan or a sportswriter.

 “I still get chills every time I walk in here,” Lafayette Coach Fran O’Hanlon said after his team got blown out.
-“First time I came here was in the eighth grade for the Catholic League Tournament.
+“First time I came here was in the eighth grade for the Catholic League tournament.
 I’d been cut that year by our basketball team, so I was focused on baseball and football.
 Then I came here.
 Sat in the top row and couldn’t believe the whole thing.
-I remember thinking to myself, ‘I’ve got to get good enough in basketball to play here.'”
+I remember thinking to myself, ‘I’ve got to get good enough in basketball to play here.’ ”

 That was almost 60 years ago.
-O’Hanlon became good enough to play in the Palestra and lead St. Thomas More High School to the Catholic League Championship in 1966.
-Then, he played at Villanova, starring, along with Chris Ford, on a team that reached the Elite Eight in 1970.
+O’Hanlon became good enough to play in the Palestra and lead St. Thomas More High to the Catholic League championship in 1966.
+Then he played at Villanova, starring with Chris Ford on a team that reached the Elite Eight in 1970.

 From there, he went on to a lengthy career playing and coaching overseas and starting his college coaching career — where else? — at Penn, working in the Palestra under Fran Dunphy until he got the job at Lafayette.
 Dunphy’s other assistant in those days was Steve Donahue, who is now Penn’s coach.
 Not surprisingly, Dunphy was in the building with his family Tuesday to watch his two proteges compete.